 Although the difference is not apparent, the ThinkPad T450 (20bv0020au model) has been constructed out of a different casting material compared to the T440.
 This makes the laptop sturdier than the older version and more durable as well, weighing 1.73 Kg, which is almost similar to the 13 inch MacBook Pro.
 When compared to the older T440 in terms of physical differences, the only noticeable differences are the USB 3.0 port and UltraNav touchpad which comes with all the ThinkPad 2015 models.

-Although available in multiple versions, the low-cost reviewed version of the ThinkPad T450 comes with a 14-inch display panel with the economical TN technology.
+Although available in multiple versions, the low-cost reviewed version of the ThinkPad T450 comes with a 14-inch display panel like the Lenovo Yoga 500, with the economical TN technology.
 With a resolution of less than Full-HD (1600 x 900), it is generally regarded as a WXGA++ panel which comes with a standard brightness of 250 cd/m2, a contrast ratio of 400:1 and 131 ppi.

 When put through a brightness test, the ThinkPad T450 produced a much lower brightness score (163 cd/m2) compared to what the manufacturer promises.
 Additionally, the bottom area of the screen is darker than the rest of the screen, which is a common flaw in the outdated TN display technology.
 The sRGB color gamut came up to 54.5 percent, which is less than desirable, and the screen became blurry when viewed from upper and lower angles.